bcrowell/stoke/README.md

 The y axis of the graph is in units of millikipchoges.
 1 kipchoge is defined as the power output per unit body mass required to run 1 marathon in 2 hours.
+It's equivalent to about 21 watt/kg.
+(Cyclists seem to prefer talking about mechanical work done on the pedals, in which case an elite athlete puts out about 5 watt/kg.)

 The climb factor (CF) is a percentage by which the energy required for a certain run exceeds what it would have been if the run had been flat.
 Climb factors can be determined using my script kcals.